 HOME and NHTF: The proposed distribution of HOME and NHTF funds address the affordable housing needs of the state as identified in the Housing Needs Assessment and the Market Analysis sections of the Consolidated Plan.
+HOME and NHTF funds are equitably distributed through a competitive and non-competitive funding application method to address the priority of needs as identified in the Consolidated Plan that are supported by an assessment of neighborhood market demands during the application process.
 The objective is the production and preservation of decent affordable housing.
 The specific objectives are as follow:

-- Increasing the number of affordable housing units - Increasing the number of affordable units for special needs populations - Decreasing the numbers of individuals and families experiencing homelessness - Decreasing the number of owner occupied units with housing problems - Creating competitive and sustainable communities
+Increasing the number of affordable housing units, Increasing the number of affordable units for special needs populations, Decreasing the numbers of individuals and families experiencing homelessness, Decreasing the number of owner occupied units with housing problems,